 For Hermés, there are two new straps — Circuit H, which is made from leather and has a chain-like design, and the Gourmette Double Tour, which has been styled to recall collars with a link motif that Hermés designed in the 1930s.

 Wondering about the technology?
-Apple hasn’t said anything different, so we must assume it uses the same Apple S6 processor used in the Series 6.
+The Series 7 is powered by Apple’s S7 SiP with 64-bit dual-core processor just like the S6, so no huge change there.
 It also has the same sensor array on the back, ready to measure heart rate and blood oxygen and take an electrocardiogram (ECG) reading.
 There’s a new fall-detection feature that works during workouts and when cycling, and through WatchOS 8, the Series 7 will measure respiratory rate during sleep.

 Staying with workouts, there’s a new voice feedback system where information is spoken to you either through the speaker or over a pair of Bluetooth-connected headphones, including activity status, workout milestones, and other data designed to motivate and keep you focused.

 Apple says the battery will last a full day (18 hours) before needing a recharge.
 New fast-charging technology takes the Apple Watch Series 7’s battery to an 88% charge in 45 minutes.

 - Buying a MacBook Pro?
 You may have to wait until March

 - Apple’s fall 2022 product lineup will be its biggest yet

 - Apple’s iMac Pro could get an all-powerful 12-core chip